Section I specialist school — the platform drafts your pack | EHCP Clarity

 (c) Incompatible with efficient use of resources

 Cost test.
-The LA must compare the cost of the parent's preferred school against the LA's proposed alternative.
+The local authority must compare the cost of the parent's preferred school against the local authority's proposed alternative.
 A modest cost difference where parent's school can better meet needs typically does not engage the exception.

 How to name a specialist school in Section I